jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Elohim.md

 RacialMods:
 Languages: speak with animals, telepathy 100 ft.
 SQ: compression, create life, natural spellcasting, no breath, plantbringer
+SpecialAbilities:
+  Create Life (Su): >
-SpecialAbilities: Create Life (Su) At will, an elohim can create any one plant or living creature.
+    At will, an elohim can create any one plant or living creature.
 A creature created can have no more than 4 Hit Dice and be no larger than Large size, and is not under the elohim's control.
+  Natural Spellcasting (Su): >
-Natural Spellcasting (Su) An elohim can cast spells in any shape, similar to the Natural Spell feat.
+    An elohim can cast spells in any shape, similar to the Natural Spell feat.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: